Fl0W97/ci-c5-housing-market-prices/README.md

 Categorical variables represent discrete categories.
 Machine learning models generally require numeric inputs, so categorical variables must be encoded into a numerical form.
 For the convertion the Label Encoding has been applied.
 It assigns each category a unique integer.

 In the jupyter notebook '02_data cleaning'.
-The following parameters has been transformed (for correlation analysis): 'BsmtExposure', 'BsmtFinType1' and 'GarageFinish'.
+The following variables has been transformed (for correlation analysis): 'BsmtExposure', 'BsmtFinType1' and 'GarageFinish'.
 In jupyter notebook '04_modeling_and_evaluation'.
-The following parameters has been transformed (for pipeline model): (...).
+The following variables has been transformed (for pipeline model): (...).

 <details><summary>***Code details***</summary>